 4. a current curriculum vita using the Texas State vita format that evinces the applicant’s ability to carry out the project; and,

-5. a copy of the most recent written final report (and optionally, a one page update to this report) if applicant has previously received Adjunct Faculty Workload Release.
+5. a copy of the most recent written final report (and optionally, a one page update to this report) if applicant has previously received Nontenure Line Faculty Workload Release.

-The Adjunct Faculty Committee (AFC), which is composed of two representatives from each academic college, will review the submitted applications.
+The Nontenure Line Faculty Committee (NLFC), which is composed of two representatives from each academic college, will review the submitted applications.

-Applicants are encouraged to contact their respective college AFC members during the review period (October 27 to November 7) to assure that their representatives fully understand the proposed project, and to provide any needed clarification.
-The AFC, in a closed meeting, shall briefly discuss the merits of each application.
+Applicants are encouraged to contact their respective college NLFC members during the review period (October 26 to November 6) to assure that their representatives fully understand the proposed project, and to provide any needed clarification.
+The NLFC, in a closed meeting, shall briefly discuss the merits of each application.

-Each AFC member will then evaluate all applications using the following rubric.
+Each NLFC member will then evaluate all applications using the following rubric.